CodiumTeam/docker-training/exercise-12/README.md

 1. *Base*: installs dependencies and copies the source code.
 1. *Test*: adds an installation of Chrome and other files required for executing tests.
 1. *Build*: builds the angular application creating a series of javascript, css and html assets.
-1. *Final*: copies the build output onto an nginx instance.
+1. *Final*: copies the build output onto a nginx instance.

 Notice the final output is an `nginx:alpine` image, which is therefore small, and does not contain any of the dependencies that were needed to build and test the application.